 - Completion of an approved 30-hour Broker Post-License course within 12 months of the issuance of the temporary broker’s license.

-The REALTOR® Institute offers the Broker Pre-Licensing by classroom and online through Broker A and Broker B courses.
+The Mississippi REALTORS® Institute offers the Broker Pre-Licensing by classroom and online through Broker A and Broker B courses.

 What is the GRI designation?
 GRI (Graduate, REALTOR® Institute) is a 90-hour program of study offered only through state REALTOR® Associations whose programs are accredited by the National Association of REALTORS®.
 Upon completing the course of study the REALTOR® may use the GRI designation.
 The GRI program requires successful completion of the Salesperson Post-License and Broker A and B classroom courses.

-Can I earn my GRI designation if I did not take my pre-license coursework through the REALTOR® Institute?
-Yes, a REALTOR® can pass the GRI Challenge exam to satisfy the first 60 hours of the GRI program with a processing fee of $100.
-Then, the REALTOR® will complete the remaining 30 hours through Broker A or through the other individual GRI courses.
+Can I earn my GRI designation if I did not take my GRI I – Sales Post -license coursework through Mississippi REALTORS® Institute?
+Yes, a REALTOR® can take the GRI Challenge exam to satisfy the first 30 hours of the GRI program with a processing fee of $100.
+Then, the REALTOR® will complete the remaining 60 hours through GRI II – Broker A and GRI III – Broker B.

 How do I become a licensed appraiser?
 Visit the Mississippi Appraisal Board’s website at www.mrec.state.ms.us, click on MAB in the banner at the top, then click on Forms to access the Real Estate Appraiser License Application.

 What Code of Ethics courses do REALTORS® have to take?
 REALTORS® are required to take a Biennial Code of Ethics course once every two years.
-The course can be taken online at www.realtor.org or through the local or state REALTOR® Associations by classroom.
+The course can be taken through MRI (Mississippi REALTORS® Institute) online or in classroom.
+You may also take it through the local or state REALTOR® Associations by classroom.
 Non-compliance with the education requirement can result in loss of REALTOR® membership.